Achievable logoAchievable logo

 • Random practice: Practicing multiple skills in varied sequences.

-While blocked practice may lead to quicker short-term improvements, random practice enhances retention and prepares athletes for real-world variability.
+Blocked practice often produces quicker short-term improvements, while random practice improves retention and prepares athletes for real-world variability.

 Variable practice further refines skill learning by introducing modifications within a single practice session, helping athletes adapt to dynamic environments.